tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers requiring this extension SHOULD respond to a ClientHello lacking a "server_name" extension with a fatal "missing_extension" alert.

-Some of these extensions exist only for the client to provide additional data to the server in a backwards-compatible way and thus have no meaning when sent from a server.
-The client-only extensions defined in this document
-are: "signature_algorithms" & "supported_groups".
-Servers MUST NOT send these extensions.
-Clients receiving any of these extensions MUST respond with a fatal "unsupported_extension" alert and close the connection.
+Servers MUST NOT send the "signature_algorithms" extension; if a client receives this extension it MUST respond with a fatal "unsupported_extension" alert and close the connection.